protegeproject/owl2lpg/index.md

 ### 1.4 Similar Works

-In this section we compare and contrast the mapping described in this document with existing approaches to map OWL ontologies to LPGs.
+In this section we compare the mapping described in this document with existing approaches to map OWL ontologies to LPGs.

 #### 1.4.1 SciGraph